 Perfect Duration for Bridal Showers

-Ideally, the bridal shower will only last from two to four hours.
-Anything shorter than that will be too rushed, and there will not be enough time for activities; anything longer might make your guests feel bored and unengaged.
+Ideally, the bridal shower will only last from two to four hours based on the ideal bridal shower timeline.
+Anything shorter than that will be too rushed, and there will not be enough time for activities; a longer bridal shower schedule might make your guests feel bored and unengaged.

 Activity-Oriented Bridal Showers